acl-org/acl-anthology/hugo/content/news/announce_news.md

 ---
 Title: New page for announcements and blog posts
 date: "2023-08-19"
+Description: >
+    The ACL Anthology website now has a dedicated section for blog posts and announcements as well as an RSS feed for papers. 🎉
 ---

 The ACL Anthology website now has a dedicated section for blog posts and announcements.